JinLi711/UIA/Yelp/NLP for Yelp/normalizing_text.md

 * Unintended word usage meaning.
     * Words like "hip" can have drastically different means when used in different contexts.

+**Things To Keep In Mind**

+* Should decode the text to UTF-8.

 # Word Search

 Ways to search for the number of appearances.

+1. Delete all stop words.
+    * Since we are going to be iterating over the same string, things would go faster if we delete words that we know are not going to be searched.
+    * Stopwords simply refer to common English words like "I", "me", "he", "she".
 * Regular search after normalizing everything.
 This will output a dictionary that maps each searched term to a number that describes

 **Things To Keep In Mind**